HybridDog/we_undo/README.md

 ## TODO

-* Add parameters to undo and redo: undo the last n
 * Allow undoing changes which happened before other changes (considered unsafe) e.g. //undo ~1 to undo the change before the latest one
-* Add times to the changes, show in //show_journal
-* Implement more commands
+* Add code for more of the WorldEdit chat commands (see the lists above)
 * worldedit pyramid fix
+* Improve the //show_journal output
+  * Show the UTC time of the changes
-* Fix the shown "nodes changed" count
+  * Check if the shown number of changed nodes is correct
+  * Show the executed chat command and parameters
+  * Show the affected area, number of changed metadatas, nodes, etc.